kizunanocoin/docs/docs/integration-guides/ipc-integration.md

 ## IPC V1 Details

-As of v18, the Nano node exposes a low level IPC interface over which multiple future APIs can be marshalled.
+As of v18, KIZUNANO COIN node exposes a low level IPC interface over which multiple future APIs can be marshalled.
 Currently, the IPC interface supports the legacy RPC JSON format.
 The HTTP based RPC server is still available.
 Because the only IPC encoding is currently "legacy RPC", RPC config options like "enable_control" still apply.

 **Transports**